shruthimanvachar/-Building-Applications-with-Ext-JS/Readme.md

 # Project/app

 This folder contains the javascript files for the application.
+(App folder contains modules)

 # Project/resources